-In the event of an actual fire, students and faculty/staff should pull the fire alarm for the building and evacuate the building.
-The student and/or faculty/staff should call 911 after safely evacuating the building.
-Fire alarm pull stations are to be used only for fire and fire drills.
+In the event of an actual fire, activate a fire pull station and evacuate the building.
+911 should also be called after safely evacuating the building.
+Pull stations are to only be used only for actual fire incidents and fire drills.